dansmyers/HonorsThesisGuide/README.md

 ### Writing the Literature Review

-The Literature Review has a few key purposes:
+A good literature review will

-- to equip you with background knowledge you need for your thesis,
+- equip you with background knowledge you need for your thesis,

-- to provide the body of references you'll use in your work, and
+- provide the body of references you'll use in your work, and

-- to demonstrate to your reviewers that you have done sufficient background research and have an understanding of your topic area.
+- demonstrate to your reviewers that you have done sufficient background research and have an understanding of your topic area.

-Three problems plague the thesis literature review process:
+Three common problems plague the thesis literature review:

 1. Doing the minimum and ending up with a literature review that's too sparse and cursory to show any understanding of the area.